ItsNovrix/comment-scout/README.md

 Currently, you can set:

-- **A "check non-top-level comments" toggle if you want Comment Scout to check comments made in reply to top-level-comments.**
+- **A "check top-level comments" toggle if you want Comment Scout to check comments made as top-level-comments.**
-	- This option is useful for having users respond to the initial notice rather than making a new top-level comment.
+	- The default setting is for Comment Scout to check non-top-level comments, requiring users to respond to the Comment Scout notice rather than making a new top-level comment.

 - **A "check non-op comments" toggle if you want Comment Scout to check comments made by users other than the OP.**